eguneys/chesscala/Higher.md

 -- that cannot be captured
 -- that covers kings flee squares
 -- that has no interpose

--- checkables
--- a piece has visions
--- a vision adds a new occupancy,
--- and new visions,
--- old occupancy,
--- old visions

 -- Queen to king's vision with protection